- Brand name

 You should keep a record of you/your child's vaccinations

-After being vaccinated with Menveo, your doctor or pharmacist may ask you to remain for observation for a few minutes.
+After being vaccinated with MENVEO, your doctor or pharmacist may ask you/your child to remain for observation for a few minutes.

 The most common side effects include the following: